Logo-stateuniv

 Information Summary

+Ranks 1st in Kansas and 327th overall.
 See the entire top 2,000 colleges and universities list

-The school has 14 colleges, which include the College of Liberal Arts, College of Social Welfare, College of Pharmacy, College of Nursing, College of Medicine, College of Law, College of Journalism and Mass Communications, College of Music, College of Art, College of Engineering, College of Allied Health, College of Architecture, Design and Planning, and College of Business.
+The school has 13 colleges, which include the College of Liberal Arts, College of Social Welfare, College of Pharmacy, College of Nursing, College of Medicine, College of Law, College of Journalism and Mass Communications, College of Music, College of Art, College of Engineering, College of Allied Health, College of Architecture, Design and Planning, and College of Business.
 Many of these schools are highly regarded in educational communities around the world.
 The Association to Advance Collegiate Schools of Business (AACSB) accredits the School of Business for the graduate and undergraduate programs in accounting and business, and ABET accredits the School of Engineering.

-A few of the major departments at the University of Kansas are the Department of Art, Department of Geography, Department of Educational Leadership and Policy Studies, Department of Speech-Language Pathology, Department of Dance, and Department of Accounting & Information Systems.
+A few of the major departments are the Department of Art, Department of Geography, Department of Educational Leadership and Policy Studies, Department of Speech-Language Pathology, Department of Dance, and Department of Accounting & Information Systems.

-The University of Kansas offers online educational options for students.
+Also offered are online educational options for students.
 The university currently offers a Master’s of Social Welfare, online independent study courses, educational courses in special education, and a host of professional development options.
 The online options are perfect for working adults who want to pursue a degree from this university.

 Most Popular Fields of Study

-University of Kansas Admissions
+University Building :: University of Kansas

-This university has students from many countries that travel from all across the world to attend school here.
-The basic admission requirements for freshmen include an application, an application fee, ACT scores and SAT scores, GED scores or high school transcript, and a list of senior courses.
+KU’s basic admission requirements for freshmen include an application, an application fee, ACT scores and SAT scores, GED scores or high school transcript, and a list of senior courses.
 Students who are interested in scholarships must also include a scholarship essay and a co-curriculum summary with the application.
 As of April 2011, the minimum ACT score is a 21, and the minimum SAT score is a 980.

-International students seeking and undergraduate degree must follow the above requirements, take the IELTS or TOEFL, and request that official results be sent to the university.
+International students seeking an undergraduate degree must follow the above requirements, take the IELTS or TOEFL, and request that official results be sent to the university.
 The deadlines to submit applications are early June for the fall semester, early May for the summer session, and early November for the spring semester.

 Those seeking admission into graduate school must have a bachelor’s degree and a minimum GPA of a 3.0 and a transcript from the undergraduate institute.
 Students must also complete the general requirements for admission into the university.